Taxicab Authority talks no-shows, fines for Las Vegas drivers

 Olsen said drivers could face a maximum $5,000 fine per offense for failing to show up.

-“We need every ride we can get,” Dante said, referring to the monthly declines in ridership and revenue among local taxi companies since September 2015, when ride-hailing companies like Uber and Lyft were allowed to operate in Southern Nevada.
+“We need every ride we can get,” Dante said, referring to the monthly declines in ridership and revenue among local taxi companies since September 2015, when ride-hailing companies such as Uber and Lyft were allowed to operate in Southern Nevada.

 Incoming Taxicab Authority Administrator Scott Whittemore told the board that he plans to study the matter further and wants the local taxi industry to get a “fair shake for survival” in Las Vegas.